 Avoid “Legalese” When Drafting Documents

-Flynn says there has been a shift in legal writing to make documents more clear and easy to understand for the layperson.
+Flynn says there has been a shift in legal writing to make documents clearer and easier to understand for the layperson.
 When practicing legal writing, consider making some of the following language considerations:

 “for the duration of”